 Food bills are on the rise and households are looking for more and more creative ways to cut down on their shopping.
 With the surprise news that Asda and Sainsbury’s could be merging to become the UK’s largest supermarket, consumers are hoping this will slash prices.
 In the meantime, we’ve gathered ten tricks that you can use to help you save money on your weekly food shopping.

-Understand how food brands are labelled and priced in a supermarket — There are several levels: Value, the supermarket’s own brand, branded, and finest or premium.
+Look at how brands are labelled and priced in a supermarket – there are several levels.
+These include value, the supermarket’s own brand, branded, and finest or premium.
 Try dropping down a food brand next time you’re shopping, you’ll be surprised how much you save.

-Research which fruits and vegetables are in season — You can usually tell by the price, because fruits like Strawberries, when out of season, typically cost anywhere from £2 – £3.
+It’s a good idea to research which fruits and vegetables are in season.
+You can usually tell by the price, because fruits like Strawberries, when out of season, typically cost anywhere from £2 – £3.
 Buy Fairtrade and buy unbranded fruit or loose fruit.
 If you can, you should try to buy fruit from outdoor or indoor markets, as these are a lot cheaper than supermarket priced fruit.